radimkolos/dot_files/README.md

-A backup dot/config files for a various applications
+A backup of dot/config files for a various applications